Open-access Classics resources

 - Europeana - A collation of digital collections across Europe.
 Explore the archaeology, art, and manuscript collections.

-- Fitzwilliam Museum - Greece & Rome collection online
+- Fitzwilliam Museum, Cambridge - Greece & Rome collection online

 - Gallica - Compiled by the Bibliothèque nationale de France, the Gallica database contain digitised material across French libraries.
 Find material from Roman Gaul here.